PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

-The only difference between these two pieces of code is that the for loop lets us put the counter variable, the condition checking if it is greater than 10, and increasing the `counter` variable, all in one line.
+The only difference between these two pieces of code is that we do all the variable stuff in one line.
+We also use a semicolon `;` to separate each part.

-Change our annoying program to use a for loop.
+Change our pizza begging program to use a for loop.

 (answer)
 ```c